milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 Here is the data set of all the requests included in this transparency report.

-To access our previous Transparency Reports, please click here.
+To access our first Transparency Report, please click here.